-- Development of a process or approach to answer or solve it
+- Development of a process or approach to answer, solve or achieve it

 - Carrying out the project